aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 - Advice Taker
 - Machines Like Us
+- Comment on Machines Like Us
+- Metafor (presented in detail in naturalistic programming)
 - Common Sense
-- Chosmky on Creativity: novelty, appropriateness to context, unpredictability in terms of environmental circumstances, and value.
+- Chosmky on Creativity: novelty, appropriateness to context, unpredictability in terms of environmental circumstances, and value, mention hierarchy of problems by constraints
-- Metafor (presented in detail in naturalistic programming)

 = Artificial Intelligence